boundtotheearth/tp/docs/UserGuide.md

 This panel will show you the name of the item, as well as when the timer was started.

-#### Time Tracking Example

-Here is an example of how you can use the `start` and `stop` commands to track the time that you spend on a project.
+The following walkthrough shows how you can use the `start` and `stop` commands to track the time that you spend on a project.

 Suppose that you are going to start working on the project `Alpharad Youtube Endcard`, which is the first item shown below: